mattbierner/act.js/README.md

     f.become(undefined, {a: 2});
     f(); -> 2

-The set of bound arguments are an array of arguments bound on the implementation function.
+The set of bound arguments is an array of leading arguments bound on the implementation function.

     var sum = function() {
         return Array.prototype.reduce.call(arguments, function(p, c) {